 - During one of the evenings I’ll demonstrate my editing techniques using Lightroom and Photoshop to edit some of the images from that day.

-All tuition and transport between locations are included (Subject to government guidelines) along with the use of filters for creating the images.
-Neutral density and graduated neutral density.
+All tuition is included along with the use of filters for creating the images – Neutral density and graduated neutral density.

 Fitness Level Required: 3/5

 We’ll be working in the mountains, near waterfalls, and on beaches.
 This will involve working on uneven ground and some inclines.
 A general level of fitness is required for this workshop.
 Due to the environment of this workshop, a number of locations are not accessible to wheelchair users.

 Photographic equipment required: